kribesk/k8s-lab-setup/lab_report/33-kubernetes.md

 ### Who needs k8s and what for

 Kubernetes is useful for the one who possesses eather physical (bare metal), virtual or mixed server park and wants to run a number of services
 (possibly large and fluctuating number) on the whole machine capacity with the ability to control and manage it simply.
+K8s is capable of being managed through HTTP API [@k8s-api], by kubectl [@k8s_kubectl] and by dashboard.

 ### The key entities in the k8s architecture

 The k8s whole infrastructure consists of two key entities, which provide the functonality of the system.
-Those are:
+(Design doc: [@k8s_design_doc]) Those are:

 * Node